 Whether you’re starting a full-time job as a nanny or are preparing for your first job as a casual babysitter, having a stocked nanny bag is indispensable.
 Don’t worry, though!
-As a nanny with several years of experience, I can help you put together the perfect nanny bag so you can take care of kids with confidence, and have fun doing it!
+As a nanny with several years of experience, I can help you put together the perfect bag so you can take care of kids with confidence and have fun doing it!

 1. First Aid Kit

 As a childcare provider, safety always comes first!
 Make sure you have a fully stocked first aid kit, ensuring that the medicines and items inside are not expired or damaged.
 I perform a monthly check to make sure everything in my kit is usable in the case of an emergency.

 Taking notes is a critical part of being an effective nanny or babysitter.
 Keeping track of the child’s needs, preferences, and rules as laid out by the parents is important to keep both you and the children safe and comfortable.
 Emergency numbers, allergies, and any important medical information should also be recorded as soon as possible and kept in a place where it is easily accessible to you in the case of an emergency.